harshitha-cr/omnifood/process.md

 Documenting the Omnifood Project steps, to look back when I start with black HTML page.
+///
+smooth scrolling and sticky nav left
+///

-> Refer to the course PDF, this md, and the code to understand well.
+> Refer to the PDF, this md, and the code to understand well.

 From PDF: